dqgorelick/musical_instrument/README.md

 ## 📄 License

+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

+**In simple terms:**
-This project is open for educational use.
+- ✅ Use for educational purposes
+- ✅ Remix and adapt the code
+- ✅ Share with others
+- 🚫 **No commercial use**
+- 📝 Give credit to the original author
+- 🔄 Share adaptations under the same license

+See the [LICENSE](LICENSE) file for full details.

 Have fun making music! 🎵

 ---